taijusanagi/NFTDoor/README.md

 # NFTDoor

-## Concept
+NFTDoor is dynamic NFT launchpad powered by Chainlink VRF v2.

-NFTDoor is dynamic NFT launchpad.
-It allows creator to create dynamic NFT very easilly.
-Buying user can buy NFT from this portal.
+It allows creator to create and sell dynamic NFT very easilly.

 ## Inspiration